gbmhunter/blog/content/pages/electronics/tools/usb-to-serial-converters/_index.md

 USB-to-Serial converters introduce a fair bit of delays into serial communications. and depending on your latency requirements, this may effect your design.

 {{< figure src="/images/2016/07/ftdi-ic-send-serial-data-conditions-annotated.png" caption="The conditions which will cause an FTDI IC to send received serial data to the computer.
-Especially notice the 16ms "latency timer".
-Image from "FTDI – AN232B-04 – Data Throughput.
-Latency and Handshaking." caption-position="bottom" >}}
+Especially notice the 16ms 'latency timer'.
+Image from 'FTDI – AN232B-04 – Data Throughput.
+Latency and Handshaking'." caption-position="bottom" >}}

 The conditions which will cause an FTDI IC to send received serial data to the computer.
 Especially notice the 16ms "latency timer".
 Image from "FTDI - AN232B-04 - Data Throughput.
 Latency and Handshaking".[/caption]